hao-alien/landeng/src/github.com/getlantern/lantern-ui/README.md

 * [Node.js](http://nodejs.org/): `brew install node` or equivalent for your system

+* [Gulp](http://gulpjs.com/): `npm install --g gulp`

-* [Bower](http://bower.io): `npm install -g bower` (only needed if you want to be able to update dependencies; they're already checked in to the app/bower_components directory so you don't need bower just to fetch them).
+* [Bower](http://bower.io): `npm install -g bower` (only needed if you want to be able to update dependencies; they're already checked in to the app/bower\_components directory so you don't need bower just to fetch them).

 * run `npm install` to fetch dependencies specified in package.json

-* run `npm start`
+* run `npm start` or `gulp`.

-You should get a message telling you the application is up and running with a link to access it.
+The development UI will be open in you default browser automatically.

+Lovereload doesn't work due to some unknown issue, you need to refresh page manually for any changes to take effective.

 ### For working on the stylesheets: